GB: Afghan Poplar HawkmothLaothoe philerema witti Eitschberger, Danner & Surholt, 1998, Herbipoliana 4(1): 123--124, pl. 9.

 Type locality: Paghman, 30km NW Kabul, 2100m, [Afghanistan].

 (Taxonomic note.
-The DNA barcodes of this species differ significantly from those of Laothoe philerema, enough to indicate that it is a good species.)
+The DNA barcodes of this species differ significantly from those of Laothoe philerema, more than enough (7.2%) to indicate that it is a good species.)

 Holarctic; western Palaearctic region.
-Pleistocene refuge: Monocentric -- southern Turkestan refuge.
+Pleistocene refuge: Monocentric -- northern section of Sindian refuge.

 Wingspan: 120--140mm.
 Very similar to Laothoe philerema in appearance, but significantly larger.
 Like that species, it resembles a very pale, poorly marked Laothoe populi populi, but with the rust-red hindwing patch of that species vestigial or absent.